nus-cs2103-AY2324S1/ip/docs/README.md

     9. `bye`: Exits the application.

 ## Things to Note:
-1. Chatty automatically saves your task list into a `./data/duke.txt` file which is updated everytime your task list is updated.
+1. Chatty automatically saves your task list into a `./data/duke.txt` file which is updated everytime task list is changed.
    1. `./data/duke.txt` file is located in the same directory as your `duke.jar` file
 2. Chatty will tell you if you have already added a task into you task list, preventing duplicates!